 How cold is it today?
 Last week we were enjoying lovely warm sunshine and the promise of spring was well and truly in the air.
 This morning, I wake up to the sight of snow falling gently and freezing temperatures outside.

-When I was a child, days like these were spent inside, snuggled up in front of the fire, blankets over our legs, with hot cups of tea and our family’s favourite comfort cake…a Lardy cake!
+When I was a child, days like these were spent inside, snuggled up in front of the fire, blankets over our legs, with hot cups of tea and our family’s favourite comfort cake…a Dripper! (also known as a Lardy cake!)

 So, what better for the coldest day of the year so far (not sure if that’s true but it really feels like it outside!) than to snuggle up with a slice…or two!